- Computational Social Science

 - have a cumulative GPA of at least 3.2

-- Fill out the IS MPS Early Admit Petition and submit it to Info Sci Graduate Program Coordinator Barbara Woske.
+- Fill out the IS MPS Early Admit Application and submit it to the Info Sci Graduate Program Coordinator Barbara Woske.

 - If the petition is approved by the MPS director, you will receive a letter from the graduate program coordinator.
 At that time, you will need to complete the Cornell Graduate School Online Application for admission to the MPS program and upload the completed and approved IS MPS Early Admit Petition as an attachment to your application.

-If you are offered admission, it will be contingent upon successful completion of your undergraduate degree.
+If you are admitted, it will be contingent upon successful completion of your undergraduate degree.